rizvified/spekit_frontend/README.md

 ## Spekit Frontend Challenge

-Description An small frontend application that let's you search albums by artists, and mark them as favorites.
+A small frontend application that let's you search albums by artists, and mark them as favorites.

 In the project directory, you can run: